yangwu1227/leetcode-ds-algo/linked_lists/fast_slow_pointers/complexities.md

 ---

-# Remove Nth Node From End of List
+# Remove Kth Node From End of List

 Given the `head` of a singly linked list, remove the `kth` node from the end of the list.